dllmusic/moDllz/README.md

 The ramps can be set at constant speed (time relative to the voltage difference) or at constant time (independent from voltage difference).
 It has a Gate-in to produce "legato" portamento, so when receiving note gates only legato notes have portamento.
 There's independent trigger outputs for the finished Rise and Fall ramps and a common one that triggers on both.
+This could be used (without gliding time) as a Gate to Triggers : If you connect a Gate to the module In (not the Gate In) you get triggers at the beginning and ending points.